and Policy Updates

 We define equity as a system of fairness, providing full and equal access to opportunities, power and resources.
 King County is leading with racial justice because historical and racial inequities continue to affect all of us, and our region’s ability to thrive.

 Climate change threatens the health and safety of people, the economy and environment.
 Transportation emissions are 36% of regional greenhouse gas emissions.
-The mobility framework will help guide Metro’s emissions reduction goals to do our part in creating a sustainable environment.
+The mobility framework and subsequent policy updates will help guide Metro’s emissions reduction goals to do our part in creating a sustainable environment.

-Metro worked with an Equity Cabinet to develop the framework.
-Cabinet members represent communities including, but not limited to, low-income populations, black, native and communities of color, immigrants and refugees, limited English-speaking populations, and people with disabilities.
-We also engaged our partners, stakeholders, elected officials, transit riders and employees throughout the process.
+In 2019 Metro convened the Mobility Equity Cabinet—a group of leaders from historically underserved and underrepresented communities including, but not limited to, low-income populations, black, indigenous and communities of color, immigrants and refugees, limited English-speaking populations, and people with disabilities.
+We met regularly with the Equity Cabinet to co-create a set of guiding principles and recommendations for centering equity and sustainability in our policies.
+We gathered input from transit riders and public especially from priority populations, our regional partners, stakeholders, elected officials and employees throughout the process.

 Community Relations Planner